toomuchdesign/offside/README.md

 `slidingElementsSelector` is a selector list of all elements which slide out when an off-canvas element slides in.
 It's usually the page wrapper.

+Use it only when you need your page to slide together with you off-canvas element.

 ### 4. Customizable options: